-0.25 = efficiency of the conversion process

-0.75 = the efficiency factor of engine generated electricity
+0.25 = efficiency of the engine conversion process 0.75 = the efficiency of engine driven alternator generated electricity

-The final fuel consumption result is thus:

-Fuel consumption $(km/L) = 1000 / 1.14 = 876.6 \text{ km/litre gasoline equivalent at a reference temperature of } 15^{\circ}\text{C}$
+The final fuel consumption result is thus: Fuel consumption (km/l) = 1000 / 1.12 = 892.9 km/litre gasoline equivalent at a reference temperature of 15°C

-- e) Results for Battery Electric vehicles will be expressed in kilometres per kilowatt hour (km/kWh), or miles/kWh depending on region, and will be determined by using a joulemeter supplied by the Organisers. - f) Fuel Cell vehicles will use a flow meter to measure the H_2 consumed, and the energy consumed from the battery as measured by the joulemeter.
-The results will be calculated using the NCV of H_2 listed above and expressed in km/m3 hydrogen.
+- iv.
+The results for hybrid vehicles will be expressed based on the primary energy used. - e) Results for Battery Electric vehicles will be expressed in kilometres per kilowatt hour (km/kWh), or miles/kWh depending on region, and will be determined by using a joulemeter supplied by the Organisers. - f) Hydrogen Fuel Cell vehicles will use a flow meter to measure the H2 consumed, and for UrbanConcept vehicles, the energy consumed from the starter or accessory battery will be measured by the joulemeter.
+The results will be calculated using the NCV of H2 listed above and expressed in km/m3 hydrogen.